Take Action with The Cigarette Surfboard: Join the Movement Against Cigarette Butt Waste

 get involved with your local Surfrider Foundation Chapter for coastal volunteer opportunities — find your chapter here

-bring forward a “ban the butt” campaign to your city council — email us at film@thecigarettesurfboard.com for guidance and model policy language
+bring forward a “ban the butt” campaign to your city council — feel free to email us at film@thecigarettesurfboard.com for further resources & guidance